vasarhelyi/trajognize/README.md

 | collect_good_params.py       | collect all correlation outputs                    | manual work needed                               |
 | extract_group_descriptors.py | groupify correlation outputs                       | manual work needed                               |

+**Note**: In case of ELTE-specific usage, 'queue_jobs' scripts at [hal.elte.hu/flocking](https://hal.elte.hu/flocking) are available for those with access right to run everything parallely on [atlasz](https://hpc.iig.elte.hu/dokuwiki/doku.php).

 Detailed help on usage is available for all python commands with '-h' or '--help'.

-**Note**: In case of ELTE-specific usage, 'queue_jobs' scripts at [hal.elte.hu/flocking](https://hal.elte.hu/flocking) are available for those with access right to run everything parallely on [atlasz](https://hpc.iig.elte.hu/dokuwiki/doku.php).
+The 'examples' directory contains some example settings for the different features of trajognize.
+Note that the code was developed for scientific purposes, to assist a very large project first, so many of the possible parameters will be probably not relevant for your case.
+I tried to separate these as much as possible.

+Anyhow, to setup trajognize properly, you need two main settings file:

+  * the **colorid** file is an .xml (in a very bad format inherited from a very old but at that time very nice project - SwissTrack) containing the barcode color definitions, such as 'RGB' meaning red-green-blue for example.
+  * the **project_settings** file is a .py python file that should contain a single class definition that is the child of `trajognize.settings.TrajognizeSettingsBase`.
+This contains most of the project-specific settings.
+Documentation is available in the implementation of the base class in `trajognize/settings.py`.

 ## List of statistics implemented